Maresvi67/chatbot_rag/README.md

 2. Interact with the chatbot by typing your queries in the provided input field.
 3. Receive answers generated based on the combined power of RAG, LangChain, and HuggingFace.

+The first excution could take a time for download several component from HuggingFace.

 ## References
 Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks ([link](https://arxiv.org/abs/2005.11401)) Mistral 7B ([link](https://arxiv.org/abs/2310.06825))